mpkocher/pbsmrtpipe/docs/getting_started.rst

 more BAM files containing the raw unaligned subreads.
 Also common is ``eid_ref_dataset``, for a ReferenceSet or genomic FASTA file.

+Note that if you are starting from PacBio's bax.h5 basecalling files, you will need to do an initial conversion step; see **Appendix A** for details.

 Parallelization
 ===============